BigSamu/OpenSearch_Changelog_PR_Bridge/README.md

 ## Process Overview

-As explained in [OpenSearch Changelog Workflow and Release Notes Script](https://github.com/BigSamu/OpenSearch_Parse_Changelog_Action) repo, **OpenSearch Changelog PR Bridge** is a minimal service interacting with **OpenSearch Changelog Workflow**, used to commit changeset on behalf of a contributor.
+As explained in [OpenSearch Changelog Workflow and Release Notes Script](https://github.com/BigSamu/OpenSearch_Parse_Changelog_Action), **OpenSearch Changelog PR Bridge** is a minimal service interacting with **OpenSearch Changelog Workflow**, used to commit changeset files on behalf of a contributor.
+The idea behind this is that if a contributor wants to use the option for an `Automated Changeset Creation/Update` job, then he can install a GitHub App - **[OpenSearch Changelog Bot](https://github.com/apps/opensearch-changeset-bot)** - to include this feature in his forked repository.
+This App, once set up, allows the **OpenSearch Changelog PR Bridge** to operate on behalf of the contributor, as specific permissions are granted by him during this installation process.

-The idea behind this service is that if a contributor wants to use the option for an `Automated Changeset Creation/Update` job, then he can install the GitHub App **[OpenSearch Changelog Bot](https://github.com/apps/opensearch-changeset-bot)** in his forked repo to include this feature.
-This App, once set up, allows the **OpenSearch Changelog PR Bridge** service to operate on behalf of the contributor, as specific permissions are granted by him during the installation process of the App.
-This is similar to when a user grants permission to a third-party library to access its resources in Google Photos, for example.
-In this manner, the **OpenSearch Changelog Workflow** service sends a request to the **OpenSearch Changelog PR Bridge** service.
-This enables the service to commit changeset files to the contributor's repository, as it possesses the necessary permissions for this action.
+In this manner, when **OpenSearch Changelog Workflow** service sends a request to the **OpenSearch Changelog PR Bridge** service, the latter is enabled to commit changeset files to the contributor's repository, as it possesses the necessary permissions for this action.
 Below is a diagram illustrating this overall process.

 ![OpenSearch_Automated_Changeset_Creation_Update](./assets/OpenSearch_Automated_Chageset_Creation_Update_Diagram.png)